BreakEven+™ • Estimation Stack • FALIB®

 What components make up a construction breakeven rate?

-In SERVVIAN® methodology, breakeven is built as a layered structure rather than a rough assumption.
-Each layer answers a different question.
 What does direct labor cost?
-What employer obligations sit on top of labor?
-What support structure is required to sustain delivery?
-What operating and business-wide allocations must still be recovered through the revenue stream being sold?
-Only after those questions are answered does profit become meaningful.
+What employer cost sits on top of that labor?
+What support structure is needed to sustain delivery?
+What operating and business cost still needs to be recovered through the revenue stream being sold?

 1. Direct Labor